Adalbert of Italy: German invasion

 In 951, King Otto I of Germany invaded Italy, forcing the release of Adelaide and marrying her himself.
 He made no effort to depose the kings of Italy, however.
-Instead, Adalbert and Berengar were compelled to attend the Diet of Augsburg in Germany in August 952, where Otto formally invested them with the kingdom of Italy, thus subjecting the kingdom to Germany.
-Between 953 and 956, Adalbert and Berengar besieged Count Adalbert Azzo of Canossa in his castle, where Adelaide had taken refuge in 951.
+Instead, Adalbert I and Berengar II were compelled to attend the Diet of Augsburg in Germany in August 952, where Otto formally invested them with the kingdom of Italy, thus subjecting the kingdom to Germany.
+Between 953 and 956, Adalbert I and Berengar II besieged Count Adalbert Azzo of Canossa in his castle, where Adelaide had taken refuge in 951.
 In 956, Duke Liudolf of Swabia, Otto's son, entered Italy with a large army to re-assert his father's authority.
-Adalbert gathered a large force to oppose him.
-He defeated Liudolf, but before the latter could return to Germany he died in September 957.
-Following this victory, Adalbert, assisted by Duke Hugh of Tuscany, campaigned against Duke Theobald II of Spoleto.
+Adalbert I gathered a large force to oppose him.
+He defeated Liudolf, but before the latter could return to Germany, he died in September 957.
+Following this victory, Adalbert I, assisted by Duke Hugh of Tuscany, campaigned against Duke Theobald II of Spoleto.
 During this campaign his forces even encroached on Roman territory in 960.

 A silver denarius issued by Berengar (who is named on the obverse) and Adalbert (who is named on the reverse).
 The reverse reads Papia for Pavia.

-Pope John XII asked the king of Germany for help against Adalbert.
-Otto entered Italy in 961, while Adalbert assembled a large army at Verona.
+Pope John XII asked the king of Germany for help against Adalbert I. Otto entered Italy in 961, while Adalbert I assembled a large army at Verona.
 According to contemporary sources it was 60,000 strong, although this is an obvious exaggeration.
-Many of the leading noble families refused to join in the defence of Italy except on the condition that Berengar abdicate in favour of his son.
-This the elder king refused to do, and thus Adalbert was unable to effectively oppose the German invasion.
+Many of the leading noble families refused to join in the defense of Italy except on the condition that Berengar II abdicate in favor of his son.
+This the elder king refused to do, and thus Adalbert I was unable to effectively oppose the German invasion.
 Otto proceeded unopposed to Milan, where he was crowned king by Archbishop Walbert in November, and from there to Rome, where he was crowned emperor by the pope on 3 February 962.
-Adalbert and Berengar went into hiding.
+Adalbert I and Berengar II went into hiding.